MadhalasaSJ/AI-powered-LinkedIn-Outreach-Message-Generator/readme.md

 This project is an AI-powered LinkedIn Outreach Message Generator that creates personalized, human-like outreach messages for professionals at scale.

-It uses Groq’s AI API with a Streamlit web app to help recruiters, marketers, founders, and networkers send natural, context-aware LinkedIn messages that sound authentic — not robotic.
+It uses Groq’s AI API with a Streamlit web app to help recruiters, marketers, founders, and networkers send natural, context-aware LinkedIn messages that sound authentic, not robotic.

 ## ⚙️ Approach Summary